 Either if you decide to select a pre-existing product or create one from scratch, you will have to be sure to give as much information about the product as you can.
 The more details, the better – try adding as many details in the item specifics as possible.

-The next step would be uploading some product images – the images have to be at least 500px on the longest side, so try uploading high-resolution images to give your customers better shopping experience.
+The next step would be uploading some product images – the images have to be at least 500px on the longest side, so try uploading high-resolution images to give your customers a better shopping experience.

 Once you have added all of the above, you will have to choose the listing format.
 Understanding all the different types of auction and fixed price listing formats and the pricing options will help you become a more efficient seller.